uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 large number of parameters requiring calibration, and the non-linear nature of the relationships between parameters and state variables, model calibration can be a labor intensive process.
-We are actively developing a calibration process that allows automation, leveraging parameter optimization methods to improve calibration performance [@JafarovINPREP2024].
+We are actively developing a calibration process that allows automation [@JafarovINPREP2024].

 # Software Design

 The `DVMDOSTEM` software repository is a combination of several tightly coupled
 sub-components:

  - the `DVMDOSTEM` model itself,
  - supporting tools, and
  - a development environment specification.

 At the core of the project is the `DVMDOSTEM` model itself.
 The `DVMDOSTEM` model is written in C++ and uses some object-oriented concepts.
-The model exposes a command line interface that allows users to start simulations individually or use a scripting language to drive the command line interface.
+The model exposes a command line interface that allows users to start simulations manually or use a scripting language to drive the command line interface.

 Surrounding the core model is a large body of supporting tooling to assist the